-Senate Intelligence Committee report reveals damning new information about Trump's Russia ties
+A Senate Intelligence Committee report reveals damning new information about Trump's Russia ties

 Manafort, according to the committee’s investigation, also explored using his access to Trump to help advance Russian interests.
 He discussed with Kilimnik promoting a pro-Russia “peace plan” for Ukraine that would have entailed creating an autonomous zone in eastern Ukraine, a scheme Manafort knew would offer a “‘backdoor’ means for Russia to control eastern Ukraine,” the report says.
 Manafort understood that Kilimnik had cleared the plan with “someone in the Russian government.”
 Why was Manafort willing to assist a move seemingly at odds with US interests?
 “Manafort could benefit financially,” the committee explains.

 The picture gets worse for the Trump-Russia truthers.
 Manafort, the report says, “worked with Kilimnik starting in 2016 on narratives that sought to undermine evidence that Russia interfered in the 2016 U.S. election.”
 That is, Manafort helped Russia cover up its attack.
 And it wasn’t just Manafort.
-The committee states, “The Trump Campaign publicly undermined the attribution of the hack-and-leak campaign to Russia and was indifferent to whether it and WikiLeaks were furthering a Russian election interference effort… [T]he Campaign was aware of the extensive media reporting and other private sector attribution of the hack to Russian actors prior to that point.”
+The committee states, “The Trump Campaign publicly undermined the attribution of the hack-and-leak campaign to Russia and was indifferent to whether it and WikiLeaks were furthering a Russian election interference effort… The Campaign was aware of the extensive media reporting and other private sector attribution of the hack to Russian actors prior to that point.”
 So though the committee found no evidence that Trump and his crew engaged in a criminal conspiracy with Moscow, it has concluded that Trump, Manafort, and others aided and abetted the Russian assault by denying or dismissing its existence.
 This is not a new observation, but it is an important point that has often been drowned out by Trump’s shouts of “no collusion.”

 The report’s findings show that the FBI and CIA were right to be alarmed by contacts between Russians and the Trump campaign (this included interactions beyond Manafort’s) and that the bureau was justified in opening up an investigation in mid-summer 2016.
 As the report puts it, “Taken as a whole, Manafort’s high-level access and willingness to share information with individuals closely affiliated with the Russian intelligence services, particularly Kilimnik and associates of Oleg Deripaska, represented a grave counterintelligence threat.”

 The Senate Intelligence Committee’s release contains other eye-popping material.
 In a section on Russian kompromat—the use of compromising material—the committee explores several allegations that Russian intelligence had developed blackmail on Trump based on his personal conduct during trips to Russia.
 The report goes far beyond the infamous “pee tape” rumor.
 It states that Trump “may have” begun a short affair with a Russian woman during a 1996 trip to Moscow—without reaching a firm conclusion.
-And it reports that the committee spoke with a Marriott International executive who said he had heard two colleagues discuss the existence of a video showing Trump in the elevator of the Moscow Ritz-Carleton with “hostesses” during a 2013 visit there.
+And it reports that the committee spoke with a Marriott International executive who said he’d heard two colleagues discuss the existence of a video showing Trump in the elevator of the Moscow Ritz-Carlton with “hostesses” during a 2013 visit there.
 But the two other executives denied any such discussion.
 The committee said it could not resolve the matter.

 The committee’s report includes plenty of information to inconvenience Republicans and conservatives who have tried to erase the Trump-Russia scandal.
 It shows that Donald Trump Jr.—and possibly Manafort and Jared Kushner—deliberately tried to collude with a secret Russian government effort to boost the Trump campaign. (“The Committee found evidence suggesting that it was the intent of the Campaign participants in the June 9, 2016 [Trump Tower] meeting, particularly Donald Trump Jr., to receive derogatory information that would be of benefit to the Campaign from a source known, at least by Trump Jr. to have connections to the Russian government.”)
 The report suggests that Trump Jr. knew that Michael Cohen, Trump’s personal lawyer, had lied to Congress about Trump’s efforts to secretly score a big Moscow tower project while he was campaigning for president.
 It also states that Putin “almost certainly” knew of this project—meaning that the Russian leader possessed information that he could have leaked to embarrass Trump during the campaign.
 The report reveals that Trump Jr. would only submit to an interview with the committee after he learned he might be held in contempt.